 A Clear Vision

 A good ICO project is about more than having a good idea.
-While a good idea might work in the short-term, a great project will have a realistic long-term vision for success.
+You might believe that you have created the next weight-loss sensation, and you may have even found the perfect contract softgel manufacturer to make your product for you.
+And now you come to the next step of your business plan – getting the funding you need to make it happen.
+While a good idea might work in the short-term, a great project will have a realistic long-term vision for success, just like creating a product and making sure it will have good reviews (learn more here), so that there is no space for error.
 It is very easy to be caught up in the small details of a business idea or project and a lot of people get emotionally attached to their idea which makes them unable to see the drawbacks of their ideas.
 This is why Voltage Control offers their services to businesses because their fast-paced problem solving allows for business ideas to get off the ground quickly and without any of the usual delays of the business planning process.
 This is why it’s so important to make sure the ICO project is well thought out and can provide benefits for every party involved.

 ICOs often aim to raise millions of dollars, creating a network that will grow in value over time.
 It’s what gives contributors confidence that their token purchase is an investment, not just a donation.
 If the business idea only has a short-term vision, it probably isn’t right for such a large-scale raise and we would recommend ‘traditional’ crowdfunding instead.